debanjan-mondal-2005/PlantCare-AI/README.md

 # PlantDisease-AI

-PlantCare-AI is an intelligent plant disease detection and care system powered by AI.
+PlantDisease-AI is an intelligent plant disease detection and care system powered by AI.
 It analyzes plant leaves to detect diseases and provides actionable care instructions, utilizing advanced machine learning models and conversational AI for seamless interaction.

 ## Features